 by Texas Homesteader~

-We’ve moved away from gifts of toys for our grandkids for Christmas.
+At their parent’s request, we’ve moved away from gifting toys to our grandkids for Christmas.
 Instead we now give experience gifts to them.
 It’s been such a wonderful change.

 We get to spend time with our grandkids and create memories for Christmas instead of giving just another toy to be broken & forgotten in no time.

 But these excursions aren’t often on the schedule until AFTER the big day.
-RancherMan & I hate gathering for Christmas and having nothing other than a scheduled event to give to our beloved grandbabies.
+RancherMan & I didn’t like gathering with the family for Christmas and having nothing other than a scheduled event to give to our beloved grandbabies.

 Sometimes the grandkid’s little sumpin is related to their fun excursion that’s to come.
-One year we took them to the Ft.
+One year when they were younger we took them to the Ft.
 Worth Stock Show & Rodeo.
 So we got them inexpensive cowboy gear from the Dollar store.
 A fringed vest, bandana, a Sheriff’s star, etc.

 It didn’t cost much but they were thrilled to be able to wear their cowboy gear to the Stock Show.